Learning Resources, Inc. v. Trump: Court of International Trade

 In V.O.S.
-Selections, the plaintiffs, consisting of five small businesses which were facing potential bankruptcy due to the tariffs, filed suit against the government on April 14, 2025, in the United States Court of International Trade, a judicial venue for civil actions related to the government's trade regulations.
+Selections, the plaintiffs, consisting of five small businesses which were facing potential bankruptcy due to the tariffs, filed suit against the government on April 14, 2025, in the United States Court of International Trade (CIT), a judicial venue for civil actions related to the government's trade regulations.
 The businesses were represented by the Liberty Justice Center and Ilya Somin, a law professor at George Mason University.
 The plaintiffs argued that the administration had improperly used the IEEPA to impose tariffs that were not authorized by that law.
 Somin said that while the IEEPA had previously been used by other presidents in sanctions against other countries or to freeze assets of foreign terrorists, no previous president used the law to simply set tariff rate, and that Trump's imposition of the tariffs was "an enormous abuse of power, and it still needs to be stopped".
 Jeffrey Schwab, senior counsel at Liberty Justice Center said:Our system is not set up so that one person in the system can have the power to impose taxes across the world economy.
 That’s not how our constitutional republic works...

 The Court denied a motion for a temporary restraining order on April 25, 2025, but ordered the Trump administration to respond to the plaintiffs' motions for a preliminary injunction and summary judgment.
 The Court set a briefing schedule and hearing to rule on plaintiff's motion for a preliminary injunction to enjoin the implementation of the Liberation Day tariffs.

 The three judge panel, consisting of judges Timothy Reif (a Trump appointment), Gary Katzmann (an Obama appointment), and Jane Restani (a Reagan appointee), heard the case on May 13, 2025.
-Plaintiffs were represented by Jeffrey M. Schwab of the Liberty Justice Center, while Eric J. Hamilton of the U.S. Department of Justice defended the government's position.
+Plaintiffs were represented by Jeffrey M. Schwab of the Liberty Justice Center, while Eric J. Hamilton of the US Department of Justice defended the government's position.